mtlynch/mediagoblin/docs/source/api/objects.rst

 A POST request should be made to the media upload URL submitting at least two
 headers:

-* `Content-Type` - This being a valid mimetype for the media.
+* `Content-Type` - This being a valid MIME type for the media.
 * `Content-Length` - size in bytes of the media.

 The media data should be submitted as POST data to the image upload URL.